top of page

 I may not be a great skater, but I love going to the outdoor rinks.
 I humour those two by shooting some pucks and playing variations of hockey with rules slanted in my favour.
 Then usually I opt to be the Zamboni, skating with a shovel to clear the snow off the ice.
 I love the sound of their blades carving the ice and their joking taunts and cheers.
 I love the exercise and way my body aches and tingles when we go back inside to warm up.
 I love that it’s something we can all do together year after year.

-#AskScriptoriumAnything Once in a while, we’re each going to answer the same question from our own perspective, experience, and interests so you can get to know more about us and what we do.
+#AskScriptoriumAnything Once in a while, we’re going to answer the same question from our own perspective, experience, and interests so you can get to know more about us and what we do.
 Have a question for us?
 Send it via our social media or email.

 Recent Posts